On This Page

 Meeting immediately with the employee and his job coach, the employer discovered that the employee had Tourette syndrome, had experienced the same issues in previous positions, and was unable to refrain from the comments and the drawings due to his Tourette’s.
 Since no accommodation had previously been found to be effective, the employer terminated this employee.

 A new hire at a fast food restaurant has autism spectrum disorder.

-He completed his new job tasks quickly and efficiently, but then remained idle until someone told him the next task to perform.
+He completed his new job tasks quickly and efficiently but then remained idle until someone told him the next task to perform.
 The manager complained that the employee "just stands around" and "looks bored."
 JAN suggested the use of a job coach to help learn the job and how to stay occupied during down time.
 JAN also suggested using a pocket-sized flowchart of work tasks that can be done when the employee is at a standstill.